-- A. The effective date of this Agreement shall be October 07, 2015 and the Agreement shall continue through August 15, 2020.
-Parties will have until October 07, 2015 to sign this Agreement and thereby express their intent to continue participation in the Desert Southwest CESU; parties that do not sign this Agreement by October 07, 2015 will not be participants in the Desert Southwest CESU; such parties will remain in "inactive" status and ineligible to process projects under this Agreement until their official signature page has been received. - B. By mutual consent and at the end of this Agreement, a new Agreement, for a separate and distinct five (5) year period, can be entered into to continue the activities of the Desert Southwest CESU. - C. Amendments to this Agreement shall be made according to the following provisions: - For the purposes of this Agreement, amendments are changes (edits, deletions, or additions) to the Agreement that do not involve the transfer of funds.
+- A. The effective date of this Agreement shall be 07 August 2016.
+Parties will have until 07 August 2016 to sign this Agreement and thereby express their intent to continue participation in the Great Basin CESU; parties that do not sign this Agreement by 07 August 2016 will not be participants in the Great Basin CESU; such parties will remain in "inactive" status and ineligible to process projects under this Agreement until their official signature page has been received. - B. By mutual consent and at the end of this Agreement, a new Agreement, for a separate and distinct five (5) year period, can be entered into to continue the activities of the Great Basin CESU. - C. Amendments to this Agreement shall be made according to the following provisions: - 1.
+For the purposes of this Agreement, amendments are changes (edits, deletions, or additions) to the Agreement that do not involve the transfer of funds.
 Amendments may be proposed by any of the Federal Agencies, the Host University or by the Host University on behalf of any of the Partner Institutions.
 Amendments shall be in writing, signed and agreed to by all signatories to this Agreement, except in cases described in Article III.C.1.a. and III.C.1.b. (below). - a.
 For amendments for which the sole purpose is to add a Partner Institution and/or Federal Agency to this Agreement, the Partner Institution and/or Federal Agency being added to the Agreement and the Host University shall sign the amendment.
 New Partner Institutions and/or Federal Agencies shall be approved and added in accordance with the CESU Network Council guidance, as posted on the CESU Network National Office website (www.cesu.org).
 All partners shall receive prior notification of amendments. - b.
-For amendments for which the sole purpose is to incorporate administrative changes that do not affect the intent, execution, and implementation of the terms of this Agreement, such as partner name changes or modifications as required by federal (e.g., OMB) financial assistance regulations, the Partner Institution and/or Federal Agency requesting the administrative change and the Host University shall sign the amendment.
-Such amendments shall be made at the discretion of the CESU Network Council and all partners shall receive prior notification of amendments.
+For amendments for which the sole purpose is to incorporate administrative changes that do not affect the intent, execution, and implementation of the terms of this agreement, such as partner name changes and modifications as required by federal (e.g., OMB) financial assistance regulations, the Host University shall sign the amendment on behalf of all partners.
+Such amendments shall be made at the discretion of the CESU Network Council and all partners shall receive prior notification of amendments. - D. For the purposes of this Agreement, modifications or task agreements are specific two-party Agreements between one of the Federal Agencies and the Host University and/or a Partner Institution in support of the goals of this broad Agreement.
+Modifications or task agreements will be issued by a Federal Agency, will transfer funds to support the statement of work, and will conform to each Federal Agency's respective procedures.

-- D. For the purposes of this Agreement, modifications or task agreements are specific two-party Agreements between one of the Federal Agencies and the Host University and/or a Partner Institution in support of the goals of this broad Agreement.
-Modifications or task agreements will be issued by a Federal Agency, will transfer funds to support the statement of work, and will conform to each Federal Agency's respective procedures. - E. A separate Interagency Agreement is required to facilitate transfer of funds from one federal agency to another federal agency. - F. The expiration of this Agreement will not affect the validity or duration of projects which have been initiated under this Agreement prior to such expiration.
+- E. A separate Interagency Agreement is required to facilitate transfer of funds from one federal agency to another federal agency. - F. The expiration of this Agreement will not affect the validity or duration of projects which have been initiated under this Agreement prior to such expiration.